UA-ResearchComputing-HPC/hpc-documentation/docs/resources/updates/index.md

 !!! note "Things to note"

+    * Compute hour allocations on the test system will be independent of allocations on the existing Puma system.
     * Significant changes to system software have occurred, most importantly:
         * updating the default compiler from GCC 8 (module `gnu8`) to GCC 13 (module `gnu13`).
         * updating the default MPI distribution from OpenMPI 3 (module `openmpi3`) to OpenMPI 5 (module `openmpi5`).